-- Improve speaking, listening and understanding skills for pupils eligible for PP. - Speech and language intervention in school. - Increased attainment at age related for children who are eligible for PP. - Additional teaching assistants to work within the classroom and provide intervention. - Easter school (Year 6) - Targeted intervention to further diminish differences - Improved access to a range of texts to support functional reading ages and engage children in a love of reading. - o 100 books for KS2 - Funded places for educational trips and visits for children eligible for the PP. - Residential trips - Visitors in to school - Visits out of school - Funded places for breakfast club and after school club for children eligible for the PP. - Provided school uniforms for children who are eligible for PP. - Provided pastoral support for children who are eligible to receive PP funding and their families. - Increased sports activity and enjoyment within school time - o Physical activity intervention
+- Improve speaking, listening and understanding skills for pupils eligible for PP. - Speech and language intervention in school. - Increase attainment at age related for children who are eligible for PP. - \circ Additional teaching assistants to work within the classroom and provide intervention. - Easter school (Year 6) - Targeted intervention to further diminish differences - Improve access to a range of texts to support functional reading ages and engage children in a love of reading. - \circ $\,$ 100 books for KS2 $\,$ - Targeted books for phonics - Access to online books - Fund places for educational trips and visits for children eligible for the PP. - Residential trips - Visitors in to school - Visits out of school - Fund places for breakfast club and after school club for children eligible for the PP. - Provide school uniforms for children who are eligible for PP. - Provide pastoral support for children who are eligible to receive PP funding and their families. - Provide nurture provision for children who are eligible to receive PP funding. - Increase sports activity and enjoyment within school time - Physical activity intervention

 All schools have to show that they are using their Pupil Premium fund appropriately.
 This is measured through Ofsted inspections and annual performance tables showing the progress made by children who are eligible for Pupil Premium.
-In Heath

-Hayes Academy's Strategy Statement 2018/2019 (shown below), we show how much money we have been allocated, how we intend to spend it and how it is making a difference to the attainment of disadvantaged pupils.
+In Heath Hayes Academy's Strategy Statement 2019/2020 (shown below), we show how much money we have been allocated, how we intend to spend it and how it is making a difference to the attainment of disadvantaged pupils.

 If your child qualifies for free school meals, it's important that you tell us - even if they take a packed lunch - as this enables them to claim Pupil Premium.
-Please see the school app for eligibility criteria.
+Please see the school app (Piota) for eligibility criteria.

-1. Summary Information School Heath Hayes Academy Academic Year 2018-2019 Total PP budget £66,907 Date of most recent PP Review January 2019 Total number of pupils 179 Number of pupils eligible for the PP 58 Date for next internal review of this strategy July 2019
+1. Summary Information School Heath Hayes Academy Academic Year 2019-2020 Total PP budget £63,960 Date of most recent PP Review July 2019 Total number of pupils 193 Number of pupils eligible for the PP 44 Date for next internal review of this strategy March 2021 - Due to COVID 19.

-2. Current attainment (Summer end 2018/2019) Pupils eligible for PP Pupils not eligible for PP (Heath Hayes Academy) (Heath Hayes Academy) % achieving expected standard or above in reading, writing & maths 55% 61% % making expected progress in reading 96% 97% % making expected progress in writing 92% 98% % making expected progress in maths 94% 97%
+2. Current attainment (December 2019) Pupils eligible for PP Pupils not eligible for PP (Heath Hayes Academy) (Heath Hayes Academy) % achieving expected standard or above in reading, writing & maths 42% 66% % making expected progress in reading 81% 91% % making expected progress in writing 88% 86% % making expected progress in maths 76% 79%

-3. E 3.
-Barriers to future attainment (for pupils eligible for PP) Academi Academic barriers (issues to be addressed in school, such as poor oral language skills) Α. Speaking, listening and understanding skills are lower for pupils eligible for PP than for other pupils.
+3. E Barriers to future attainment (for pupils eligible for PP) Academ ic barriers (issues to be addressed in school, such as poor oral language skills) A. Speaking, listening and understanding skills are lower for pupils eligible for PP than for other pupils.
 This slows reading progress in subsequent years. В. Academic attainment at baseline is lower than when children finish at the end of the academic year.
-This results in negative progress from the last assessment point at the beginning of the year (baselines).
-C. Social, emotional and mental health needs are more concerning following Boxall assessment for children who are eligible for the PP than for other pupils.
+This results in negative progress from the last assessment point at the beginning of the year (baselines). С. Social, emotional and mental health needs are more concerning following Boxall assessment for children who are eligible for the PP than for other pupils.
 This has a detrimental effect on their academic progress and that of their peers.
-Addition nal barriers (including issues which also require action outside school, such as low attendance rates) D. Home learning environments and family funds are a barrier to inclusion for some children who are eligible for PP.
+Additional barriers (including issues which also require action outside school, such as low attendance rates) D. Home learning environments and family funds are a barrier to inclusion for some children who are eligible for PP.